-This paper proves quantum modularity of both functions from $\mathbb{Q}$ and $q$-series associated to the closed manifold obtained by $-1/2$ surgery on the figure--eight knot, $4_1(-1,2)$.
-In a sense, this is a companion to work of Garoufalidis--Zagier~\cite{GZ:qser,GZ:RQMOD} where similar statements were studied in detail for some simple knots.
+\Abstract{This paper proves quantum modularity of both functions from $\mathbb{Q}$ and $q$-series associated to the closed manifold obtained by $-\frac{1}{2}$ surgery on the figure-eight knot, $4_1(-1,2)$.
+In a sense, this is a companion to work of Garoufalidis--Zagier, where similar statements were studied in detail for some simple knots.
 It is shown that quantum modularity for closed manifolds provides a unification of Chen--Yang's volume conjecture with Witten's asymptotic expansion conjecture.
-Additionally we show that $4_1(-1,2)$ is a counter--example to previous conjectures~\cite{GukovMan} relating the Witten-Reshetikhin-Turaev invariant and the $\widehat{Z}(q)$ series.
+Additionally we show that $4_1(-1,2)$ is a counterexample to previous conjectures of Gukov--Manolescu relating the Witten--Reshetikhin--Turaev invariant and the $\widehat{Z}(q)$ series.
 This could be reformulated in terms of a ``strange identity'', which gives a volume conjecture for the $\widehat{Z}$ invariant.
-Using factorisation of state integrals, we give conjectural but precise $q$--hypergeometric formulae for generating series of Stokes constants of this manifold.
-We find that the generating series of Stokes constants is related to the 3d index~\cite{DGG} of $4_1(-1,2)$ proposed by~\cite{Gang3d}.
-This extends the equivalent conjecture for knots~\cite{GGM:I} to closed manifolds.
-This work appeared in a similar form in~\cite{Wh:thesis}.
+Using factorisation of state integrals, we give conjectural but precise $q$-hypergeometric formulae for generating series of Stokes constants of this manifold.
+We find that the generating series of Stokes constants is related to the 3d index of $4_1(-1,2)$ proposed by Gang--Yonekura.
+This extends the equivalent conjecture of Garoufalidis--Gu--Mari\~no for knots to closed manifolds.
+This work appeared in a similar form in the author's Ph.D.~Thesis.}